anmol500/anmol500/README.md

 ### Hi there I'm Anmol 👋

-- 🔭 I’m currently working on Wallet App which can  get info about your next flights or any concerts and make a virtual ticket for them
+- 🔭 I have started a company Flutterfly Softwares
-- 🌱 I’m currently learning Swift and SwiftUI
+- 🌱 I’m currently learning Peop..
-- 👯 I’m looking to collaborate on Firebase stuffs
+- 👯 I’m looking to collaborate on automation projects
 - 💬 Ask me about Flutter, Dart, puppeteer
 - 📫 How to reach me: www.linkedin.com/in/anmol-pandey-dev
 - 😄 Pronouns: He/His